zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/create-a-model/create-a-model.md

 ## Task 1: Create Model

 1. Open Insight and create your Draft Model.
 2. Name the Draft Model **My Order Processing** and provide the description of **My First Model**.
 3. You will need to click **Create** to finish.
 When you've completed it; it will open the Milestone Process for you.
-Continue to Task 2 to add your Milestones.

 ## Task 2: Create A Milestone

 As taught, each Model needs an Initial and Terminal Milestone.
 For your Initial Milestone (Rocket Symbol), enter Milestone name **Order Received** and for the Description enter **My First Orders Received**.
-For your Terminal Milestone (Finish Line Flag Symbol), Enter milestone name **Order Completed** and enter Milestone description **Orders Completed via System**; continue to Task 3 to add your Identifier.
+For your Terminal Milestone (Finish Line Flag Symbol), Enter milestone name **Order Completed** and enter Milestone description **Orders Completed via System**.

 ## Task 3: Create an Identifier

 Finish your Draft Model by creating an Identifier.
-The Identifier name is  **Order Number**, the Data Type is **String** and assign to **Order Received** and **Order Completed** Milestones.
+The Identifier name is  **Order Number**,  for Milestone select  **Order Received**, the Data Type is **String** and **Order Completed** Milestones.
 Save and Close your Draft Model.

 Great job creating your Draft Model.<br />

 You may now **proceed to the next lab**